SamuelDixxon/Radio-Entesari-ECEN489/README.md

   - Soldering approximately 50 total through hole components across AM/FM receiver signal paths, potentiometer volume controller/switch, gang capacitor tuners, and antennas
 - RF Fundamentals
   - Noise Figure
     - Gaussian noise that is non-linear in nature and dominated by the first block of the design.
-For this reason, in some RF receiver topologies a LNA (Low noise amplifer is used to optimize overall noise figure, while boosting signal strength at the input)
+For this reason, in some RF receiver topologies a LNA (Low noise amplifer is used to optimize overall noise figure and SNR, while boosting signal strength at the input)
   - RLC filtering circuit and transformer impedance transformations
     - Q-factor
     - Bandwidth